Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Synthetic Functions

 \subsection{Additional Figures}

 Figure~\ref{fig:synth_func} depicts the performance of the studied BO algorithms on the synthetic functions not discussed in Section~\ref{sec:synth_func}.

 Figure~\ref{fig:shc} reports the minimal regrets achieved by the solutions on the Six-Hump Camel (SHC) function.
-Observe that in this specific example DEC-HBO obtains the best performance.
-This is due to the simplicity of SHC.
-In fact, the SHC function satisfies all the assumptions made by DEC-HBO: a MFS lower than 3 and a sparse factor graph.
+Observe that in this specific example, \AlgLagrangian~clearly outperforms every other state-of-the-art algorithm except DEC-HBO.
+This is due to the simplicity of the SHC function that satisfies all the assumptions made by DEC-HBO: a MFS $\Bar{d}$ lower than 3 and a sparse factor graph.
 In this case, the variant of the max-sum algorithm used by DEC-HBO is guaranteed to query $\argmax \varphi_t$ at each time step $t$.
-Since \AlgLagrangian~does not offer stronger maximization guarantees in that case, it is outperformed by DEC-HBO.
-Still, note that it exhibits competitive performance when compared to the remaining BO algorithms.

-Figure~\ref{fig:hartmann} and~\ref{fig:rastrigin} depict dynamics similar to Figure~\ref{fig:powell}.
-In both cases, the ability to infer / exploit a complex additive decomposition gives \AlgLagrangian~a decisive advantage against the other BO algorithms.
-As a consequence, it manages to outperform them, even in very high dimensional input spaces (see Figure~\ref{fig:rastrigin}).
+Figures~\ref{fig:hartmann} and~\ref{fig:rastrigin} depict dynamics similar to Figure~\ref{fig:powell}.
+In both cases, the ability to infer or exploit a complex additive decomposition gives \AlgLagrangian~a decisive advantage against the other BO algorithms.
+As a consequence, \AlgLagrangian~and ADD-\AlgLagrangian~manage to outperform them, even in very high dimensional input spaces (see Figure~\ref{fig:rastrigin}).
 Note that ADD-GPUCB and DEC-HBO were not evaluated on the Rastrigin function, as their execution time exceeded 24 hours because of the large dimensionality of the function.

+Finally, observe that LineBO and MS-UCB tend to become less effective as the dimension of the problem grows.
+Indeed, they adopt strategies (random line searches and discrete sampling in high-dimensional spaces) that are very sensitive to the dimension of the problem.